Built in 1866 For Edmund Phinney

 Edmund’s first wife Betsy passed away in 1866 leaving him with 4 children.
 They were Helen, age 20, William, age 18, Harmon, age 16 & John, age 14.
 In November of 1867, Edmund married Jane Hight.
 Jane was born in Wayne in 1829.

-The plan is a 3 bay with 3 full stories and a forth in the garret.
+The plan is a 3 bay with 3 full stories and a fourth in the garret.
 It’s decidedly vertical in massing and form.
 The influence of the Second Empire style, popular during and after the reign of Napoleon III, can be seen in the window treatments and mansard roof.

-A very fascinating, and rare, bit of detail on the house is the rope molding on the second floor corners of the central projecting bay.
+A very fascinating, and rare, bit of detail on the house is the rope molding on the second-floor corners of the central projecting bay.
 It’s an element sometimes found on Second Empire buildings, usually as a window molding.
 Here in Portland, the only example of such a molding I am aware of is The Cummings house at 143 Pine Street from 1863 where it was used on the corners of the Mansard roof and in the frieze.
 Observant readers may note that Thomas Cummings was an architect practicing architecture in the city in 1866.
 From that, the question may be asked if Cummings may have designed our subject.
 He may have but I feel the overall design is not fitting with his work I know of and is much more in Fassett’s oeuvre.

 The bay windows flanking the entry pavilion are all Fassett.
-The size, scale and details are seen repeatedly in his works.
+The size, scale, and details are seen repeatedly in his works.
 A note should be made of the vertical effect of the bay, 2nd and 3rd story windows & the decorative panel above the bay.
 Another example of Fassett’s style.

 Edmund Phinney died in October of 1884.
 Jane would remain in the house until October of 1892 when she sold it to Jacob Winslow who immediately sold it to Edward Tomlinson.
 At the same time, Tomlinson mortgaged the home for $6000.
 Jane was the holder of the mortgage.
 It was paid off in 1894.
 Jane passed away in 1918.